-There is already homelessness in the area.
+Location Not opposed to the development, however, the subject site is located between two brothels which is not an appropriate environment for potentially at risk youth.
+The subject site is located within an area zoned 'Residential/Commercial'.
+The premises in question are being managed by WA Police and there is no evidence that they present an inappropriate environment for clients of the proposed drop-in-centre.
+Safety There is already homelessness in the area.
 The proposed drop-in-centre will increase anti-social behaviour and violence in the area.
 Young people will be loitering the area which will result in an unsafe environment for the people and properties in the area.
 There is no evidence that the proposed drop-in-centre will increase antisocial behaviour or violence in the area in any way.
 The proposed drop-in-centre is proposed to be limited to a maximum of 20 clients at any one time, with a minimum ratio of one staff member to four clients at all times.
-The drop-incentre is proposed to only operate during week days between the hours of 9:00am and 4:30pm with a stringent operational management plan proposed as part of the application.
-This Operational Management Plan sets out clearly how the centre will be run, with all clients attending the facility undertaking an induction and being made aware of the opening and closing times, the maximum capacity of the centre and that they cannot loiter or sleep in front of the building when not using the drop-in-centre or when the centre is closed.
-Staff will be on site one hour after closing of the drop-in-centre to ensure that the people move on from the property and do not loiter or sleep outside the centre.
+The drop-in-centre is proposed to only operate during week days between the hours of 9:00am and 4:30pm with a stringent operational management plan proposed as part of the application.
+This Operational Management Plan sets out clearly how the centre will be run, with all clients attending the facility undertaking an induction and being made aware of the opening and closing times, the maximum capacity of the centre and that they cannot loiter or sleep in front of the building when not using the drop-in-centre or when the centre to ensure that the people move on from the property and do not loiter or sleep outside the centre.
 Staff of the centre will also be trained to deal with any situation of antisocial behaviour or violence and CCTV will be installed to further address and discourage any of these situations.
+Land Use There are already the batching plants, massages premises and two brothels operating in the area which are having a detrimental impact on the amenity of the area.
+The proposed drop-in-centre is considered to be contrary to the local area objective of revitalising this developing area of City of Vincent and may impact upon further investment in the area.
+The proposed drop-in-centre and office are considered to be compatible with both the existing commercial uses as well as the adjoining and future range of residential uses likely to develop in the surrounding area in the short to medium term.
+The limited number of people proposed to attend the drop-in- centre as well as the weekday daylight operating hours (9:00am to 4:30pm Monday to Friday) and the stringent operational management plan proposed as part of the application are considered to address any perceived impacts of the development on the amenity of the area.
+The objectives of the area are set out in both the City's current and draft Scheme, and aim to provide for a compatible mix of high density residential and commercial development.
+Given the limited scale, operating hours and management plan it is considered that the land uses proposed is consistent with the objectives and purposes of the 'Residential/Commercial' zone and is supported.